HP 9845: Features

+Option 200

+In 1982, higher-performance versions of the 9845B and 9845C, the Option 200 models, were introduced.
+They replaced the NMOS microprocessor with an AMD 2900-based processor.
+The microcode of the 2900-based processor included time-critical versions of the BASIC interpreter, speeding up BASIC programs by up to seven times.

 Games

 There are four commercial game compilations for the HP 9845 computers, all released from Hewlett-Packard: 9845 Computer Games Collection, 9845B Computer Games Library, Computer Games Library Vol. 1 and Monte Carlo Simulation.